nsicat/Brevet-Time-Calculator-Service/README.md

 ## What is in this repository

-You have a minimal implementation of Docker compose in DockerRestAPI folder, using which you can create REST API-based services (as demonstrated in class).
+Minimal implementation of Docker compose in DockerRestAPI folder, using which can create REST API-based services

 ## Recap

-You will reuse *your* code from project 5 (https://bitbucket.org/UOCIS322/proj5-mongo).
-Recall: you created the following functionalities.
+Code is reused from project 5 (https://bitbucket.org/sicat-nico/proj5-mongo/).
+Recall: these functionalities were created from the following project.

 1. Two buttons ("Submit") and ("Display") in the page where you have controle times.
 2. On clicking the Submit button, the control times were be entered into the database.
 3. On clicking the Display button, the entries from the database were be displayed in a new page.
 4. You also handled error cases appropriately.

-## Functionality you will add
+## Functionality added

-This project has following four parts.
-Change the values for host and port according to your machine, and use the web browser to check the results.
+This project follows four parts.
+Values for host and port should be change according to the ports associated in docker-compose file.

-* You will design RESTful service to expose what is stored in MongoDB.
-Specifically, you'll use the boilerplate given in DockerRestAPI folder, and create the following three basic APIs:
+* Design RESTful service to expose what is stores in MongoDB.
+Specifically, we'll use the boilerplate given in DockerRestAPI folder, and create these following APIs:
     * `http://<host:port>/listAll` should return all open and close times in the database
     * `http://<host:port>/listOpenOnly` should return open times only
     * `http://<host:port>/listCloseOnly` should return close times only

-* You will also design two different representations: one in csv and one in json.
+* Design consist of two different representations: one in csv and one in json.
 For the above three basic APIs, JSON should be your default representation.
     * `http://<host:port>/listAll/csv` should return all open and close times in CSV format
     * `http://<host:port>/listOpenOnly/csv` should return open times only in CSV format
     * `http://<host:port>/listCloseOnly/csv` should return close times only in CSV format